Seven days to double your donation and fund clean energy solutions for people in poverty

 By donating through the Big Give Green Match Fund, your donation can achieve twice the impact.
 For seven days, from midday on Thursday 20 April until midday on Thursday 27 April 2023, any donations you make through the Big Give website will be doubled (until we hit our £50,000 target).

-Countdown until the Big Give Green Match Fund closes!
+Countdown until the Big Give Green Match Fund opens!

-The Big Give Green Match Fund, and the opportunity to double your donation, will close in:
+The Big Give Green Match Fund, and the opportunity to double your donation, will open in:

 What is the Big Give Green Match Fund?